Balak: False Friends?

 lezivchey (לְזִבְחֵי) = to slaughter an animal on an altar, as a sacrifice to a god.

-Why do the Israelites succumb so quickly?
-They know what it means to slaughter animals on an altar, give selected portions to God, and eat the rest themselves; they do the same thing for their own god when they make wholeness offerings (shelamim).
+The Israelites already know what it means to slaughter animals on an altar, give selected portions to God, and eat the rest themselves; they do the same thing for their own god when they make wholeness offerings (shelamim).
 They are also accustomed to bowing down to their own god.
 Now they are performing the same kinds of worship to the gods of Moab.

 What makes the dinner invitations of the young women of Moab so irresistible?